Menu

 BEST TIME TO VISIT NUGA NUGA

-In winter, the nights are fresh out here but the days are beautiful with blue skies and balmy temperatures in the low to mid-20°Cs.
+The nights are usually fresh out in winter but the days are beautiful with blue skies and balmy temperatures in the low to mid-20°C.

 Afternoon light at Lake Nuga Nuga